akdwivedi7355/akdwivedi7355/README.md

 ---

 ## 👨‍💻 **About Me**
+I'm a **proactive and dedicated Software Developer** currently working at **MULTIFACET SOFTWARES SYSTEMS**.
+With a strong foundation in programming languages and technology, I specialize in building innovative solutions that deliver impact.

-I'm a **proactive and dedicated software developer** passionate about pushing boundaries with technology.
-Currently pursuing my **Master's in Computer Application** from **Dr. A.P.J Abdul Kalam Technical University, Lucknow**, I enjoy creating innovative solutions through code and collaboration.
+I'm also Completed my **Master's in Computer Application** from **Dr. A.P.J Abdul Kalam Technical University, Lucknow**.

+---

+## 💼 **Professional Experience**

+### **Software Developer | MSSPL**
+- Working on **multifaceted software solutions** to meet client needs.
+- Collaborating with teams to design, develop, and deploy high-quality applications.
+- Utilizing technologies like **JavaScript, Python, React, and MySQL** for efficient solutions.

 ---